jeju5/management/cs/tools/docker-and-kubernetes/docker-and-kubernates.md

         ```
       * Shortcomings of SOLUTION2: Docker compose doesn't know which container to attach terminal so your keyboard input can
         not execute test commands (p q t w; React.js test suite commands)
-      * Note that two containers doesn't mean you have two VMs.
-Remember: "container is a process in VM."
-      * You can try
+      * try
         ```
-        run docker ps -> get test container id -> docker attach {container-id}
+        run docker ps                   # get test container id

-        docker exec -it {}
+        docker attach {container-id}    # this doesn't work

+        docker exec -it {container-id} sh  # see why it doesn't work. run shell in the container ps                                 # and
+        #
         ```